TITLE 6 PRIMARY AND SECONDARY EDUCATION

 (4) include

-competency-based applied learning;
+competency-based applied learning; and

-the local curriculum and the EPSS.
+the local curriculum and the NM School DASH.

 E. School